InbarHavdala/cloudride-challenge/README.md

 ### ECS Cluster and Services

 - **ECS Cluster**: Created to host Docker containers.
-- **Task Definition**: Specifies the configuration for the "Hello World" Docker container, including resource allocation and network settings.
 - **Service**: ECS Service configured with Service Auto Scaling to maintain a desired count of at least 2 tasks (containers) based on metrics like CPU utilization.
 - **Load Balancer**: Application Load Balancer (ALB) deployed in public subnets to manage incoming traffic to ECS services.
 - **Monitoring**: CloudWatch Alarms set up to monitor ECS task health, triggering alerts for container errors or other issues.